graphql-java-generator/graphql-maven-plugin-project/README.md

 ### Custom code templates

+Customizing the templates allows you to modify the generated code, in the way you want.

-If for any reason you may need to customize the template to modify the generated code this can be donde using the parameter **tempaltes**
+So, if for any reason you may need to customize the generated code, you can replace the default templates by your own, by using the parameter **templates**

-Here there's an exmaple of plugin configuration to use customized templates
+Here there's an example of plugin configuration to use customized templates

 ```
 <project ...>